abhishekarya1/Hash-Define-myNotes/content/db/rdbms/mysql.md

 ...
 (vnn,vn2,...);

--- No need to specify if filling all attributes
+-- No need to specify attribute list if filling all attributes:
 INSERT INTO t_name VALUES (value1, value2, ... valueN);
 ```